MinghanWu039/League-of-Legend-Analysis/README.md

 ### Data

-Our raw data has 149666 rows × 130 columns.
+Our raw data has ```897996 rows × 130 columns```.
 Most of the columns are of little or no help for our analysis.

 Here lists the columns we decide to keep along with their description: